-The Faculty Learning Community on Diversity is meeting during the Spring 2019 semester to continue our discussions on diversity in the curriculum at Otis.
+The Faculty Learning Community on Diversity will meet during the Fall 2019 semester to continue our discussions on diversity in the curriculum at Otis.

 There is a discussion space for participants on OSpace.

 “The growth of any craft depends on shared practice and honest dialogue among the people who do it.
 We grow by trial and error, to be sure—but our willingness to try, and fail, as individuals are severely limited when we are not supported by a community that encourages such risks.” —The Courage to Teach

 Teaching is too often an isolated endeavor.
 A faculty learning community is a committed, collaborative, collegial group of faculty across disciplines who are interested in participating in discussing, researching, and recommending meaningful curriculum and pedagogy to improve teaching and learning.
 The topic for this FLC is infusing diversity into the curriculum.
 Infusing diversity into the curriculum means that multiple social, historical, political, and theoretical paradigms and concepts, based on the knowledge and experience of diminished groups, are included in all areas of study.